openstack/openstack-ansible/doc/source/developer-docs/quickstart-aio.rst

 When building an AIO on a new server, it is recommended that all system packages are upgraded and then reboot into the new kernel:

+.. note:: Execute the following commands and scripts as the root user.

 .. code-block:: shell-session

    # apt-get dist-upgrade